Yesterday, Apple CEO Tim Cook unveiled the birth of the iPhone 6, iPhone 6 plus and the Apple Watch.

-Given that his predecessor, the late Steve Jobs was long hailed as one of the best keynote speakers and presenters in the world, it could have been no easy feat to attempt to follow in the footsteps of such a brilliant and highly acclaimed orator at such an important time.
+It could have been no easy feat to follow in the footsteps of such a highly acclaimed orator at such an important time.

-Countless books and blogs have been written on the captivating, compelling and enthralling delivery of Steve Jobs astonishing keynote launch of the very first iPhone in 2007.
+Countless articles have been written on the captivating delivery of Steve Jobs keynote launch of the very first iPhone in 2007.

 You may remember his opening line: